 BTMA members are pursuing the use of recycled, recovered and bio-sourced materials in new tyres without loss of functional performance.
-30% recycled and 50% bio-sourced content in new tyres are in prospect for 2050.
+Several major manufacturers have committed to producing tyres from 100% sustainable raw materials by 2050.

 However, progress is time-consuming.
 Not only must alternative raw materials be developed but the formulation of the tyre itself must be adapted to accommodate their slightly different characteristics.
 Switching to alternative raw materials is not a straight swap.
 Extensive product testing is necessary in order to respect the imperative of maintaining product safety.
 Product development cycles are typically 4 years for car tyres and 7 years for truck tyres.

-For information about sustainable raw materials, click here.
+For our position about sustainable raw materials, click here.

 Tyre neglect is widespread: 17% of MOT test failures are tyre-related.
 Improved tyre stewardship would bring significant improvement to both the environmental impact of mobility and road safety.